Tour & Taxis: Thurn and Taxis family

-Over the long history of the swampy lands that originally constituted the site, certain parcels belonged to the Thurn und Taxis (or Tassis), a German noble family famed for their multinational post and package business activities throughout Europe.
-Philip the Fair of Burgundy promoted Frans Von Tassis to postmaster in 1504; a position Tassis also held for Maximilian I, Holy Roman Emperor, beginning in 1489.
-Francisco moved the family to Brussels by 1516, and from there they organised the first international postal service.
-The imperial postal service linked the wealthy Low Countries to the Spanish court, and served the Holy Roman Empire and the rest of Europe.
-The horse-based postal service would be based in Brussels for nearly two centuries before moving to Frankfurt, Germany, in 1704.
+At the beginning of the 18th century, the site came into the possession of the Princely House of Thurn and Taxis (also spelled Tassis), a German noble family famed for its multinational post and package business activities.
+Philip the Fair of Burgundy had promoted Franz von Taxis to postmaster in 1504, a position Taxis had also held for Maximilian I, Holy Roman Emperor, beginning in 1489.
+Francisco had moved the family to Brussels by 1516, from where they had organised the first horse-based international postal service.
+This imperial postal service, which linked the wealthy Low Countries to the Spanish court, and served the Holy Roman Empire and the rest of Europe, would be based in the city for nearly two centuries before moving to Frankfurt in 1704.
+During that period, the open fields in the middle of the industrial property were used as a pasture for the family's horses employed in the postal service between Brussels and Vienna.

-The fields in were used as pasture for the family's horses.
-The family gave their name to a small road that crossed through the area.
-This was rendered into French as Tour et Taxis, and would give its name to the area after its transition into a busy port.
+Around 1764, the Pantenhuis was rebuilt by the brewer De Hondt and subsequently became known as the Brewer's Castle.
+A private road that crossed through the area connected the estate to the Willebroek Canal via a bridge over the Lesser Senne.
+The family gave its name to this small road, which was rendered into French as Tour et Taxis, and would in turn give its name to the area after its transition into a busy port.